 If you read the original article, you know that making the handcrafted Advent Calendar is a great way to keep your children in the spirit of Advent and prepare for the coming of the Christ Child.
-It also helps your younger kids count down the days which moderates their expectations and keeps the excitement of the season at a manageable level.
+It also helps your younger kids count down the days.
+This moderates their expectations and keeps the excitement of the season at a manageable level.
+Little people are so apt to get too excited and that can lead to meltdowns.

 It makes for a much more peaceful and enjoyable season if we can prep a little ahead of time too.
+I think your handcrafted Advent Calendar will help you do that!
+After all, Advent is about preparation.